 Megha Ganne (USGA photo)

-History is a story wrapped in facts and will show Megha Ganne
+History, a mere story wrapped in facts, will show Megha Ganne

 Ganne, playing in her second U.S. Women’s Open, shot a scintillating 67 in Thursday’s opening round and briefly held the solo lead in the most prestigious event in women’s golf, which was being played on a course that has taken joy from crushing the souls of some the best players in the world over the years.
 Though a bogey on 18 dropped her back into a tie with England's Mel Reid, Ganne became the first amateur in 15 years to have a share of the lead after any of the rounds of a U.S. Women’s Open since Jane Park led the field after one round at the Newport Country Club in 2016

 She followed with rounds of 71 and 72 on Friday and Saturday where she demonstrated a golf maturity far beyond her years.
 Managing to deftly walk a tightrope strung tightly between survival and flat out disaster, Ganne stayed firmly in the mix with a display of impressive par saves that brought a smile of relief and joy, not unlike the one high schoolers flash after they receive a higher than expected grade on a final exam, which awaits her in a few weeks at Holmdel High School.

 With some of the biggest stars on the LPGA in close proximity, the largest fan following stuck with Ganne, whose biggest win of the year came just a few weeks ago when she captured the Girls’ 15-18 Division in the Scott Robertson Memorial in Roanoke, Va.
 Feeding off the persistent chants of, “Ganne, Ganne, Ganne,” she kept her composure and played herself into the final grouping with a 1-over 72.